 The holi festival is celebrated in month of February or March.
-In the year Holi will be celebrated on 10 March and is the second most widely festival celebrated in India India after Diwali.
+In this year Holi will be celebrated on 29th March and is the second most widely festival celebrated in India India after Diwali.

 The celebrations of Holi festival according to Indian Mythology

 Holi is celebrated with equal enthusiasm by every community but for Hindu community this festival has various mythological stories